This post contains some affiliate links. Please see our disclosures for more information.

 - Create digital products like eBooks, webinars and worksheets

-- Create physical products - depending on your niche the options are endless
+- Sell physical products - depending on your niche the options are endless

-- Create a course and/or offer coaching based on the content you share / problem you help your readers solve
+- Develop a course and/or offer coaching based on the content you share / problem you help your readers solve

 - Become an affiliate and share products you love and use